To learn more about ETFs and how they could to help you achieve your investment goals, visit our Betashares Education Centre.

 “Compound interest is the eighth wonder of the world,” Einstein reportedly said.
 “He who understands it, earns it.
 He who doesn’t, pays it.”

 In the below chart, you can see the powerful compounding effect that reinvesting dividends can achieve.
-It assumes an investment in a portfolio made up of the S&P/ASX 200 Index constituents (bearing in mind that you cannot invest directly in an index), and shows the returns over the ten years to 30 June 2021, for:
+It shows the returns of the Solactive Australia 200 Index, being the index that Betashares Australia 200 ETF (ASX: A200) seeks to track, over the ten years to 30 June 2022 (net of A200 fees and costs), for:

 - an investor who participates fully in a DRP, and